aetilley/pcfg/README.txt

 Out: True

 > other_grammar.check_CNF()
+Not CNF: the arity  3 is non-empty
-Not CNF:  There are unary rules that do not have a Terminal as target CNF?:   False
+Not CNF:  The unary rule NN (NP,)  has as target NP Not CNF:  There are binary rules with targets that are not Variables CNF?:   False
 Out: False